fbarez/fbarez.github.io/_pages/about.md

 Previously, I worked on Interpretability at Amazon and The DataLab, safe recommender systems at Huawei, and on building a finance tool for budget management for economic scenario forecasting at Natwest Group.

-I recieved my PhD in AI from Edinburgh where I am currently a visiting researcher colaborating closely with Shay Cohen.
+I recieved my PhD in AI from Edinburgh where I am currently a visiting researcher collaborating closely with Shay Cohen.